-Dave entered the Boston radio market in the early 80’s as a reporter/news anchor at WVBF, later at WBZ and WODS before joining WBUR in 1999.
+Dave entered the Boston radio market in the early 1980s as a reporter and news anchor at WVBF, later at WBZ and WODS, before joining WBUR in 1999.
 He also owned a news service that provided Massachusetts news to the ABC Newswire.

 Dave is the winner of a number of news awards from the Associated Press, United Press International, Massachusetts Broadcasters Association as well as the Achievement In Radio Award for Best Newscaster in Boston.